Increasing the Awareness of Addiction and Misuse of Legal Substances

 Resources for the Community

-Developed a number of resources for the community, including:
+Over the last several years, the team has developed a number of resources for the community, including:

-You or Someone You Know Need Help?
+Do You or Someone You Know Need Help?

 Chemical Health Resources